SimoneDeBonis/SimoneDeBonis.github.io/index.md

 ### Hello!

-Let me introduce myself, I'm Simone and I'm a Data Science student from Italy,
+I'm Simone, a Data Science student from Italy passionate about Artifficial Intelligence and aerospace

 ## What I'm working on:
 - Machine Learning applied to Root Cause Analysis in the automotive industry, this is my university thesis;